Corruption in Ghana: Medicine

+Public institutions

+The Auditor-General reported financial irregularities by some public officials in a 2023 report: funds had been improperly disbursed to Ghanaian public institutions such as the National Service Authority.
+The Auditor-General’s Recovery Account was set up in June 2022 to receive funds clawed back by the government from these disbursements.
+By February 2026, GHC57.2 million had been deposited to the Recovery Account but almost five times that amount, more than GHC280 million, had not yet been repaid because the laws requiring repayment were not being enforced.

 Anti-corruption efforts

 The 1992 Constitution provided for the establishment of a Commission on Human Rights and Administrative Justice (CHRAJ).
 Among other things, the commission is charged with investigating all instances of alleged and suspected corruption and the misappropriation of public funds by officials.
 The commission is also authorized to take appropriate steps, including providing reports to the Attorney General and the Auditor-General, in response to such investigations.
 The commission has a mandate to prosecute alleged offenders when there is sufficient evidence to initiate legal actions.
 The commission, however, is under-resourced and few prosecutions have been made since its inception.

 In 1998, the Government of Ghana also established an anti-corruption institution, called the Serious Fraud Office (SFO), to investigate corrupt practices involving both private and public institutions.
 A law to revise the SFO law is being drafted and it is expected to define more clearly the treatment of the proceeds from criminal activities.
 The government also announced plans to streamline the roles of the CHRAJ and SFO, in order to remove duplication of efforts.
 The government passed a “Whistle Blower” law in July 2006, intended to encourage Ghanaian citizens to volunteer information on corrupt practices to appropriate government agencies.
 In December 2006, CHRAJ issued guidelines on conflict of interest to public sector workers.
 As of February 2009, a Freedom of Information bill was still pending in Parliament.

-During the Anti-Corruption Summit in London on May 12, Ghana urged its delegates to sign these eight steps in the hope of decreasing corruption: